Reichstag (German Empire): Legislation and budget

 Under Article 23 of the constitution, one of the Reichstag's central rights was that it could propose bills (its legislative initiative) and that a bill could become law only with its consent.
 The Reichstag shared both rights with the Bundesrat (Article 16).
-Even though no law could be enforced against the will of the state governments represented in the Bundesrat, the upper house's importance in everyday constitutional life gradually diminished.
+Even though no law could be enforced against the will of the state governments represented in the Bundesrat, the latter's importance in everyday constitutional life gradually diminished.

 On the first reading of a bill, only a general debate on the principles of the draft was to take place.
 Not until the second reading were the individual articles allowed to be debated.
 At that point amendments could also be proposed.
 In the third reading, there was to be a synthesis of the results from the first and second readings.
 Newly proposed motions had to have the support of at least thirty deputies.
 Finally, the entire draft was put to a vote.

 The Reichstag's core responsibility was its budgetary authority and thus the decision on the Reich's budget in the form of a law (Article 69).
-Otto von Bismarck, who was Reich chancellor from 1871 to 1890, had proposed a budget covering three years, but the Reichstag enforced a period of one year.
+Otto von Bismarck, who was Chancellor from 1871 to 1890, had proposed a budget covering three years, but the Reichstag enforced a period of one year.
 If unbudgeted expenditures occurred, a supplementary budget had to be passed.
 The Reichstag did not vote on the total amount as Bismarck had originally envisaged; instead the expenditures were broken down in detail, and the Reichstag could discuss each item separately.
 In this context, the discussion of the budget became the central debate on the government's actions as a whole.